What is a smart motorway?

 Usually, this involves using the hard shoulder as a regular lane and implementing variable speed limits.

-Smart motorways were designed by Highways England to manage traffic while crucially minimising environmental impact.
+Smart motorways were designed by Highways England to manage traffic while minimising environmental impact.
 However, as we’ll discuss later on in this article, they have certainly come under fire thanks to safety concerns.

 There are three main types of smart motorway: